Urvishkumar-Bharti/2D_Maze_Optimal_Path_Generation/README.md

 - The algorithm stops when the goal node is reached or when the **Open List** is empty (indicating no path exists).

 ---

-## **Advantages of A*:**
-- Guarantees the shortest path if the heuristic is **admissible** (does not overestimate the cost).
-- Efficiently balances **exploration** (searching new areas) and **exploitation** (focusing on promising areas).

----
 # Acknowledgements

 ## Maze Generator
-This project utilizes the maze generator and map the image into A* algorithm logic from the [pyamaze Public](https://github.com/MAN1986/pyamaze/blob/main/pyamaze/pyamaze.py) project by [MAN1986](https://github.com/MAN1986).
+This project utilizes the maze generator and map the image into A* algorithm for which logic is taken from the [pyamaze Public](https://github.com/MAN1986/pyamaze/blob/main/pyamaze/pyamaze.py) project by [MAN1986](https://github.com/MAN1986).

-## AI Assistance
+## AI Assistance - ChatGPT

 This project also benefited from Chat AI solutions to optimize the implementation, which include the following:

-Integrating the generated maze into the path planning file: Guidance was provided on how to leverage the maze format in path planning.
+- Integrating the generated maze into the path planning file: Guidance was provided on how to leverage the maze format in path planning.

-Determining start and goal positions from the maze's binary image: Solutions were shared for effectively extracting start and goal points from a binary maze image.
+- Determining start and goal positions from the maze's binary image: Solutions were shared for effectively extracting start and goal points from a binary maze image.

-Using the Priority Queue in A*: Advice was offered on efficiently using a Priority Queue in A* to ensure optimal pathfinding.
+- Using the Priority Queue in A*: Advice was offered on efficiently using a Priority Queue in A* to ensure optimal pathfinding.

-Animating the path: Support was provided for visualizing the robot's movement along the generated A* path in a video format.
+- Animating the path: Support was provided for visualizing the robot's movement along the generated A* path in a video format.

 Citation:
 ```